pol4/IDgenerator/README.md

 ### Running the tests

+Tests are currently disabled

+```
 Open the terminal from IDGenerator directory and run:

-```
 python3 -m unittest tests/test__IDGen.py
 ```